 plural noun plural pronoun

-We use Personal Pronouns to refer back to someone or something that has already been mentioned.
+Personal Pronouns to refer back to someone or something that has already been

 Singular Plural